-Now imagine being a slave in Texas in June of 1865, learning for the first time that you were freed from slavery two and one half years ago on January 1, 1863, when President Abraham Lincoln declared emancipation for all slaves living in Confederate states, which included Texas.
-Two and a half years of working for free for your masters, who probably knew they were getting away with human exploitation.
+Now imagine being an enslaved person in Texas in June of 1865, learning for the first time that you were freed from slavery two-and-one-half years ago on January 1, 1863, when President Abraham Lincoln declared emancipation for all enslaved people living in Confederate states, which included Texas.
+Two-and-one-half years of working for free for your masters, who probably knew they were getting away with human exploitation.
 Now that’s infuriating!

-How is it possible that Black Texans were left out of the loop?
-Could it be because it was illegal to teach slaves to read, so even if they did happen upon a newspaper, they couldn’t even read it?
-Were there really no abolitionists in Texas, who could have informed the Black folk that they were free?
+How is it possible that enslaved Texans were left out of the loop?
+Could it be because it was illegal to teach enslaved people to read, so even if they did happen upon a newspaper, they couldn’t even read about it?
+Were there really no abolitionists in Texas, who could have informed the enslaved people they were free?
 It turns out they were the last to learn because they were the last Confederate state to be captured by the Union Army.

 What did it really mean to be free in 1863, anyway?
-It was the middle of the Civil War, where the Southern plantation owners were fighting to maintain their right to exploit slaves to fill their pockets with money.
+It was the middle of the Civil War, where the Southern plantation owners were fighting to maintain their right to exploit enslaved people so they could fill their pockets with money.
 The plantation owners weren’t actually doing the fighting.
 It was the foremen, craftsmen, and poor white laborers who were doing the fighting and dying.
-The plantation owners sent their slaves to provide logistical support for the war so the poor whites could carry the muskets and bayonets and do the dying.
+The plantation owners sent their enslaved people to provide logistical support for the war, so the poor whites could carry the muskets and bayonets and do the dying.

-Was the Emancipation Proclamation really intended to free slaves?
+Was the Emancipation Proclamation really intended to free enslaved people?
 Not really.
-Lincoln actually did not have the power to free slaves, because slaves were only considered to be property under the Constitution, according to the Dred Scott Supreme Court case.
-Slaves were not citizens, so they had no legal rights.
+Lincoln actually did not have the power to free enslaved people, because they were only considered to be property under the Constitution, according to the Dred Scott Supreme Court case.
+The enslaved people were not citizens, so they had no legal rights.

-Lincoln had to figure a way around the Constitution, so he used the War Powers Act to achieve his goal of winning the war and freeing the slaves.
+Lincoln had to figure a way around the Constitution, so he used the War Powers Act to achieve his goal of winning the war and freeing enslaved people.
 He needed a military tactical advantage over the South.
 The Proclamation (which in today’s language would be considered an “Executive Order”) was his tool.
-Lincoln, his Cabinet, Generals, and advisors realized that if they deprived the Confederate Army of the tactical support provided by slaves, it would diminish the number of Southern soldiers available to fight and give the North an advantage in the war.
+Lincoln, his Cabinet, Generals, and advisors realized that if they deprived the Confederate Army of the tactical support provided by enslaved people, it would diminish the number of Southern soldiers available to fight and give the North an advantage in the war.

-The slaves, who were able to break free of their bondage, were eventually conscripted into the Northern Army and permitted to fight.
-Mind you, when the North did finally allow freed slaves to carry a gun in the war, they were paid a fraction of what the white soldiers were paid.
-The slaves eventually earned equal pay after the rise of a protest movement led by Frederick Douglass and abolitionists.
-It would be fair to say that the war would not have been won without slaves.
+The enslaved people, who were able to break free of their bondage, were eventually conscripted into the Northern Army and permitted to fight.
+Mind you, when the North did finally allow freedmen to carry a gun in the war, they were paid a fraction of what the white soldiers were paid.
+The freedmen eventually earned equal pay after the rise of a protest movement led by Frederick Douglass and abolitionists.
+It would be fair to say that the war would not have been won without enslaved people and freedmen.

-Did you know that the Emancipation Proclamation did not free slaves in Missouri, Kentucky, Maryland, Delaware, and Tennessee?
-These were the Border States that decided not to join the Confederacy, but still wanted the right to keep slaves.
+Did you know that the Emancipation Proclamation did not free enslaved people in Missouri, Kentucky, Maryland, Delaware, and Tennessee?
+These were the Border States that decided not to join the Confederacy, but still wanted the right to keep their enslaved people.
 They wanted their cake and to eat it too.
 It wasn’t until December 18, 1865, that slavery was finally declared illegal in Kentucky and Maryland.

-December 18, 1865 marked the day the Thirteenth Amendment went into effect.
+December 18, 1865, marked the day the Thirteenth Amendment went into effect.
 It was the Thirteenth Amendment that finally ended slavery all over the country, not the Emancipation Proclamation.
-Lincoln lobbied hard for passage of the Thirteenth Amendment because he knew that when the war ended, there was no guarantee the freed slaves would retain their freedom.
+Lincoln lobbied hard for passage of the Thirteenth Amendment because he knew that when the war ended, there was no guarantee the freed enslaved people would retain their freedom.
 The Amendment passed by a two-thirds vote in Congress on January 31, 1865.
-It took until December 18, 1865 to achieve ratification by 27 of the 36 states to make it law.
+It took until December 18, 1865, to achieve ratification by 27 of the 36 states to make it law.